SkateLauncher/SkateLauncher/README.md

 # SkateLauncher
-## this is now archived duo to being outdated, there may be a new version in the future
+## this is now archived due to being outdated, there may be a new version in the future